In addition to the Prepared SCU plan, other key resources for working on campus include the following:

 Buildings in which a confirmed case of COVID-19 has been identified will be closed for thorough cleaning and disinfection by Facilities which may take multiple days.
 In general, areas that have been unoccupied for one week or more (7 days) do not require disinfection and enhanced cleaning alone is sufficient.
 These unplanned building closures will cause business interruption.
 All departments should prepare for the possibility of temporary building closures and prepare for this potential disruption.

-Meetings should be conducted remotely even when on campus.
-Zoom or other technology should be used whenever practical and reasonable.
-It is likely that our colleagues will continue working from a variety of on-campus and remote locations so please take this into consideration.
+Return to Campus Summer and Fall 2021: Meetings can be conducted remotely even when on campus, but this is not required.
+Zoom or other technology can continue be used whenever practical and reasonable.
+It is likely that some colleagues will continue working a varied schedule, on campus and at home, so please take this into consideration during your meeting plans.

 Signs and Postings